R9n/wordlist-optimizer/README.md

 wlopt /usr/share/wordlists/rockyou.txt /usr/share/wordlists -wifi

-NOTE: You can select only one service
+**NOTE**: You can select only one service

-## Performance
+## Performance 📈

 Here we have an test filtering for passwords with capital letters, lowercase letters, special simbols and with min length of 5 caracteres on a wordlist of 14 millions of passwords.
 As you can see, it took less than an minute :)

 ![test result](assets/result.PNG)

-## Follow me :D
+## Follow me 🙂

 => [Npm](https://www.npmjs.com/~r9n)